phetter/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

   neo>

 So what happened there?
 We turned on SmartContractEvent logging in the prompt with ``config sc-events on``.
-Then after running the same command as before, we get 3 extra lines of output.
+Then, after running the same command as before, we get 3 extra lines of output.

 - **SmartContract.Contract.Create** is the event that created your SmartContract event in the VM
 - **SmartContract.Runtime.Log** is the event where ``Hello World`` is printed for you
 - **SmartContract.Execution.Success** indicates that the execution of the SC finished in a successful state

-Ok now lets try a little more complex contract, detailed here as `sample2.py`
+Ok now lets try a little more complex contract, detailed here as `sample2.py`:

 .. code-block:: python3